 - Use Clean Wash Mitts and Chamois

 - Drying Cars does not take place in direct sun

 The above will ensure that your paintwork wont receive damage from a poor car wash.

 - Wash wheels first.

 Your wheels and tires will be the dirtiest part of your car.
 Therefore, by cleaning these first it will reduce the potential of dirt splashing onto your clean car panels.
-I see many tutorials always stating to apply acidic wheel cleaner onto their alloys.
-Beware, not all alloys such as chrome or certain finishes can become damage from such wheel cleaners and must only be cleaned by soap water.
+We highly recommend that you use a safe wheel cleaner for your type of wheels.

 - Prepare washing equipment.

 Clean the buckets used to wash the wheels and get a completely different wash mitt ready to wash the car.
 For washing your car, you should always abide by the two bucket method, which is vital to ensuring the least risk of damaging paintwork.
 Fill both buckets with the recommended solution as per manufacturers guidelines of your preferred car wash.